AOMediaCodec/av1-spec/annex.e.decoder.model.md

 }
 ~~~~~

-When the function ReadFrameHeader() is invoked, the syntax elements and variables are set to the values
+When the function read_frame_header() is invoked, the syntax elements and variables are set to the values
 at the conceptual point (in the decoding process specified in [section 7][])
 when the next uncompressed header has just been parsed.
 If there are no more
 frame headers in the bitstream, then a value of 0 is returned.
 Otherwise, a value of 1 is returned.